 How to Tenderize Meat by Salting & Brining

 Salt is right up there with the Great Pyramids and the Hanging Gardens of Babylon as one of the great wonders of the world.
-Heals wounds, takes out stains, de-ices the driveway, deodorizes, cleans, too much will kill you, too little will kill you.
+It heals wounds, takes out stains, de-ices the driveway, deodorizes, cleans, too much will kill you, too little will kill you.
 Fascinating stuff!

 And yes, salt can help tenderize and add important moisture and juiciness to tough cuts of meat too.
 But you have to be careful because salt can also draw moisture out of meat which is why it’s not a good idea to add it to marinades that meat will soak in for hours.